QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/java/junit/index.md

 <div class="row row-cols-md-2"><div>

-Since JUnit5, there is no easy way to have a main class running all tests.
+Since JUnit5, there is no easy way to have a main class run all tests.
 You can run multiple classes using:

 ```java
 @Suite